USING IRONOCR

 Install-Package IronOcr

-IronOCR will get installed in just a few seconds.
+IronOCR will be installed in just a few seconds.

 5. Data Extraction from Receipts Using IronOCR

-IronOCR is a powerful OCR library that can be used to extract and access data with details from receipts.
-With IronOCR, you can take a picture of a receipt and convert it into machine-readable text that can be easily analyzed and processed without compromising data privacy.
+IronOCR is a powerful OCR library that can be used to extract and access detailed data from receipts.
+With IronOCR, you can convert a picture of a receipt into machine-readable text that can be easily analyzed and processed without compromising data privacy.

-Here's an example of how you can use IronOCR to extract text from a receipt and show how receipt OCR works.
+Here's an example of how you can use IronOCR to extract text from a receipt:

 using IronOcr;